Certification ISO: What It Means, How It Works, and How to Get Certified

 • Regulated industries: 9–18 months

-Organizations starting from scratch take longer than those with structured systems already in place.
+Organizations starting from scratch require more time than those with structured controls already in place.

 Certification ISO Costs